Return of the Boom Bap

-Return of the Boom Bap is the first solo studio album by American hip hop musician KRS-One.
-It was released in 1993 through Jive Records.
-Recording sessions took place at D&D Studios and at Battery Studios in New York.
-Production was handled by DJ Premier, Kid Capri, Norty Cotto, Showbiz and KRS-One himself.
+Return of the Boom Bap is the debut solo studio album by American rapper KRS-One, released on September 28, 1993, by Jive Records.
+The recording sessions took place at D&D Studios and at Battery Studios, in New York.
+The album was produced by DJ Premier, Kid Capri, Norty Cotto, Showbiz, and KRS-One.
 It features guest appearances from Ill Will and Kid Capri.
 The album peaked at number 37 on the Billboard 200 and number 5 on the Top R&B/Hip-Hop Albums in the United States.

 The album produced two singles: "Outta Here" and "Sound of da Police".
 The latter reached number 89 on the US Billboard Hot 100.
 The track "P Is Still Free" appeared on the Menace II Society (The Original Motion Picture Soundtrack) labeled as a B.D.P. track.
 The track "Black Cop" was originally released as a 12" single and a track for the CB4 (Original Motion Picture Soundtrack), thus also labeled as a B.D.P. track.